Zewei-Zhou/Zewei-Zhou.github.io/_pages/about.md

 <div class='paper-box'><div class='paper-box-image'><img src='images/gif_parking.gif' alt="sym" width="95%"></div>
 <div class='paper-box-text' markdown="1">

-[Automated Parking System for Electric Bus with Automated Guided Vehicles (AGV)](), Institute of Intelligent Vehicles, Tongji University, *2020.10 - 2021.12*
+**Automated Parking System with Automated Guided Vehicles (AGV)**

+<span style="color:#7a8288;"> Institute of Intelligent Vehicles, Tongji University, *2020.10 - 2021.12*</span>

-_**Student Researcher**_
+**Student Researcher**

-- We design an A*-based global motion planner for the given park and propose a cooperative planning and control framework for the four AGVs groups to coordinate their movement and guide them to move a bus to its destination.
+Design an A*-based global motion planner for the given park and propose a cooperative planning and control framework for the four AGVs groups to coordinate their movement and guide them to move a bus to its destination.

-- The framework is validated and tested in a real bus and AGVs.
+The system is tested in a real AGVs platform and can provide a valet experience.

 </div>